GeoTecINIT/symptoms-et-journalpaper/README.md

-# A Fully Instrumentalised Geolocation- And Smartphone-Based Exposure Therapy for Anxiety Disorders: SyMptOMS-ET
+# Towards a self-applied, mobile-based geolocated exposure therapy software for anxiety disorders: SyMptOMS-ET app

 R Notebook and datasets for the follwing published article